 Ingredients and toppings

-Each poke bowl is constructed with 5 main components.
+Each poke bowl is constructed with five main components.
 And it’s incredibly versatile, which means you can pretty much use everything you have in the fridge to make it.

 1. Rice (or any other grains)

 Next, make sure you add protein.
-For this vegan poke bowl, I opted for my favorite crispy tofu, marinated in a slightly spicy sauce made with ginger, soy sauce, and a hint of chili flakes.
+I opted for my favorite crispy tofu for this vegan poke bowl, marinated in a slightly spicy sauce made with ginger, soy sauce, and a hint of chili flakes.
 It’s delicious!
 I also added a few edamame beans for an extra boost.
 But you can also opt for other types of beans like fave beans.
 And if you like chickpeas, these crunchy chickpeas are delicious and a perfect substitute for tofu.
 Simply follow the recipe, but cook them for just 30 minutes.
 Tempeh is another alternative you can use.